micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ## Objectives

-When delivering a data science project, some of the common challenges are:
+Delivering a data science project, some common challenges are:
-- **lack of clear goals**: a lot of data science experimentation is done in isolation with unclear business value
+- **lack of clear goals**: data science experimentation done in isolation with unclear business value
-- **lack of quick results**: progress is not often made in coordinated direction and does not produce results
+- **lack of quick results**: incosistent direction not leading to any results
-- **lack of quality**: inconsistencies in the technical quality
+- **lack of quality**: lack of the technical quality to put the work into production

 If you relate to either of these challenges, this article is for you.
-It will highlight some lessons learned from my projects at Microsoft on how to tackle this problems.
+It will highlight some lessons learned from my projects at Microsoft on how to tackle these problems.

-This article shows a delivery methodology whose objectives are:
+This article shows a delivery methodology which objectives are:
 - **clarity**: map high-level business requirements to low-level technical capabilities
 - **velocity**: deliver the project quickly and in small increments, heading towards a consistent goal
 - **quality**: ensure that the product meets the quality standards